Fashad-Ahmed/Saylani-IT-Program-Assignments/README.md

 # Saylani Mass IT Program Assignments
-All the code covers the Assignments of a certain course.
+All the codes covers the Assignments of a certain course.